denizbmech/pchmatexport/README.md

 DMIG*   KAAX                           2               1
 *                      1               1-1.866666647D+07  <-- 1 and -1.866666647D+07 are contiguous
 ```
-In this case, those two columns needs to be separated as below before running the read_matrix() function:
+In this case, those two columns need to be separated as below before running the read_matrix() function:

 ```
 DMIG*   KAAX                           2               1